nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `deletelevel 1` deletes priority level of the 1st index in person list.
+* `deletelevel 1` deletes priority level of the 1st indexed person in the patient list.

 ### Mark Task : `marktask`